kovidgoyal/calibre/manual/faq.rst

 calibre can directly connect to all the major (and most of the minor) e-book reading devices, smarthphones, tablets, etc.  In addition, using the :guilabel:`Connect to folder` function you can use it with any e-book reader that exports itself as a USB disk.
-You can even connect to Apple devices (via iTunes), using the :guilabel:`Connect to iTunes` function.
+Finally, you can connect wirelessly to any device that has a web browser using the calibre Content server.

 .. _devsupport: